 Instead, they feel connected and supported, and keep clicking and learning until they reach the end.

-4. Some interactive conversations (cough) are also more engaging than videos because they were created by experts in entertainment and behavioral science.
+4. Some interactive conversations (cough) were created by entertainment and behavioral science experts.

-Want to know more about the ALEX approach to benefits communication?
+To learn more about the ALEX approach to benefits communication: